-Let’s say that after crunching all the data you’ve determined that the Houston Rockets have a 50% chance of defeating the Boston Celtics in an upcoming game.
-The bookmakers are anticipating the Celtics to win and set the Rockets’ odds at +200.
-Which team should you bet on in this situation?
+Suppose that after analyzing all the data, you determine that the Houston Rockets have a 50/50 chance of beating the Boston Celtics in a game (not yet played).
+The bookmakers expect the Celtics to win and set the Rockets' odds at +200.
+Which team should you bet on?
+The answer is simple: bet on the Rockets.

-Likewise, if the sports betting site sets a line that gives a team a 20% chance to win, but your analysis gives them a 24% probability of winning, it is actually a value bet.
-It may seem counterintuitive to bet on a team with only a 24% chance of winning, but over time the math will work out to profit.
-The increased earnings when the bet does win will offset the losses incurred the other 76% of the time.
+Similarly, if a sportsbook has a line that gives a team a 20% chance of winning, but your analysis gives them a 24% chance, this is actually a value bet.
+It may seem counterintuitive to bet on a team with only a 24% chance of winning, but over time, the math will work in your favor.
+The increased profit when the bet wins will offset the losses incurred the other 76% of the time.

 Calculating Implied Probability

-If you are going to make the right choice, you’ll need to know what the odds tell you regarding implied probability.
-The implied probability is the number that you will be comparing to the actual odds that you predict.
-If the implied probability is the lower number, that bet has value.
+When making decisions about what's right, you need to know what the odds say about the expected probability.
+The implied probability is the number you are comparing to the actual odds of the event you are predicting.
+If the implied probability is the lower number, then the bet has value.
+This is a big factor in the decisions you make.

 To determine the implied probability, use the following equation:

-After analyzing both teams and looking at the statistics, we determined that the Rockets actually have a 50% chance of winning.
+After analyzing both teams and checking the statistics, we determined that the Rockets actually have a 50% likelihood of winning.

 Tips for Predicting Probability